-Why should I take a Sea to Summit Photography Workshop?
+Why should I take a Jim Patterson Photography Workshop?

-Simple: because we teach you how to take amazing pictures.
-A Sea to Summit Photography workshop is the best accessory you’ll ever buy for your camera: an accessory that will allow you to take fantastic pictures wherever you go.
-We break down the art and science of photography into easy, understandable chunks of information you can use every single time you turn your camera on
+Simple: because I teach you how to take amazing pictures.
+My workshops are the best accessory you’ll ever buy for your camera: an accessory that will allow you to take fantastic pictures wherever you go.
+I’ll break down the art and science of photography into easy, understandable chunks of information you can use every single time you turn your camera on.

 What will I learn?

-What happens on a Sea to Summit Photography workshop?
+What happens on a Jim Patterson Photography workshop?

 What equipment do I need to bring?

-Each participant needs a DSLR, a tripod, and lenses.
+Each participant needs a camera with interchangeable lenses, lens, and a tripod.
 Wide or ultra-angle lenses will enable you to get the most out of the class, but you are welcome to bring any other lenses you have as well, from macro to telephoto.
-We also recommend bringing any filters you have, including polarizers, solid neutral density filters, and graduated neutral density filters.
+I also recommend bringing any filters you have, including polarizers, solid neutral density filters, and graduated neutral density filters.
 Other handy items to bring are remote shutter releases, extra batteries and memory cards, your camera manual, a chamois cloth to wipe down your lens and filters, and a protective sleeve or shower cap to protect your camera from water.